Stoneware with white slip and overglaze

 This type of wide-mouthed bowl was used every day in Korea, not exclusively for tea drinking.
 But when it was introduced to Japan around the early 16th century, its imperfect appearance, which evokes the aesthetics of wabi-sabi, caused it to be repurposed as a tea bowl.
 Korean tea bowls were circulated as a item of foreign luxury among Japanese military elites.
-Possibly produced in one of the kilns established by the trading office (Waegwan) in Buan, southern Gyeongsang province, it was sold to Japanese tea bowl collectors.
-According to a historical record dated to 1641, a trading boat shipped more than 14,000 tea bowls to Japan.
+Possibly produced in one of the kilns established by the trading office (Waegwan) in Busan, southern Gyeongsang province, this type of tea bowl was sold to Japanese tea bowl collectors.
+According to a historical record dated to 1641, one trading boat shipped more than 14,000 tea bowls to Japan.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.

 All images and data available through Open Access can be downloaded for free.
 For images not available through Open Access, a detail image, or any image with a color bar, request a digital file from Image Services.